BlaineDev/431-classes-2022/projectA/early_prop.md

 101 | Shwetank Singh | A study of teenage pregnancy incidence | Rmd only via download, HTML, Rds 123 | Neha Solanki | Effects of Air Pollution | Rmd, HTML 124 | Max Tjen | Investigating Diabetes Prevalence: the Most Influential Factors | Rmd, HTML

-## Grading The Proposal

-[Here is the list of the 13 "things" Dr. Love was looking for](https://thomaselove.github.io/431-projectA-2022/proposal.html#grading-the-proposal-13-things-were-looking-for) in reviewing your work.